 How Much Does A Gastric Balloon Cost?

-A gastric balloon procedure in the UK can cost anything in the region of £3,900 to £6,000.
-However, these figures are only meant as a guide, as each case will be treated individually by the clinic, hospital or private practice administering the procedure.
-Finance arrangements are often available via the clinic or private practice you choose.
+You should expect to pay between £3,950 and £6,000 for gastric balloon surgery.
+The average price for the surgery in the UK is around £4,500.
+These figures are only meant as a guide however, as each case will be treated individually by the clinic, hospital or private practice administering the procedure.

 Financing Gastric Balloon Surgery